CityofSantaMonica/mds-provider-services/README.md

 Services for working with [MDS `provider`][provider] data, built as runnable Docker containers.

+These services are implemented via [`mds-provider`](https://github.com/CityofSantaMonica/mds-provider), a general-purpose Python library for working with MDS Provider data.

 ## Local development

 Requires both [Docker][docker] and [Docker Compose][compose].